NEONScience/NEON-Nitrogen-Transformations/neonNTrans/README.md

 Usage
 -----

-The single function contained in this package, def.calc.ntrans, has the following purpose: (1) join variables across tables and data products (2) calculate blank-corrected inorganic N concentrations in KCl extracts (3) convert from N concentrations in extracts (mg N/L) to soil extractable N concentrations (ug N/g), and (4) calculate net mineralization and nitrification rates using intital and incubated core pairs.
+The single function contained in this package, def.calc.ntrans, has the following purpose: (1) join variables across tables (2) calculate blank-corrected inorganic N concentrations in KCl extracts (3) convert from N concentrations in extracts (mg N/L) to soil extractable N concentrations (ug N/g dry soil), and (4) calculate net N mineralization and nitrification rates using intital and incubated core pairs.
 See the function help file for additional details.
 The general flow of using this package is:

-1. Download data from the NEON data portal - Soil inorganic nitrogen pools and transformations, NEON.DP1.10080 and Soil physical properties (Distributed periodic), NEON.DP1.10086 are both needed.
+1. Download data from the NEON data portal: NEON.DP1.10080, Soil inorganic nitrogen pools and transformations.
-2.  *optional* Use functions for downloading and/or stacking monthly data files from the neonUtilities package (zipsByProduct and stackByTable) in the NEON-utilities repository (<https://github.com/NEONScience/NEON-utilities>).
-See package README for helpful example code.
+2.  *Optional* Use functions for downloading and/or stacking monthly data files from the neonUtilities package (zipsByProduct and stackByTable) in the NEON-utilities repository (<https://github.com/NEONScience/NEON-utilities>).
+See package README for example code.
-3.  load the package:
+3. Load the def.calc.ntrans package:

          library(devtools)
          install_github("NEONScience/NEON-Nitrogen-Transformations/neonNTrans", dependencies=TRUE)
          library(neonNTrans)

-4. Load files for each input table required by the function.
-Note that the soil moisture table (soilMoist) is part of the Soil physical properties (Distributed periodic) data product.
+4. Load files for each of the four input tables required by the function.
-5.  run the function:
+5. Run the function:

         out <- def.calc.ntrans(kclInt = df1, kclIntBlank = df2, kclExt = df3, soilMoist = df4)